Serious-senpai/synchronization-problems/README.md

 };
 ```

-Additionally, we define a `Condition` class as below:
+Additionally, we implement a `Condition` class as below:
 ```cpp
 class Condition
 {